Dr-YihongCheng/Dr-YihongCheng.github.io/_pages/talks.md

 ### Recent Presentations

-- **Excellence Engineer Competencies and AI Literacy in STEM Education**
+- **Excellent Engineer Competencies and AI Literacy in STEM Education**
   Institute of Education, Tsinghua University · 2024
   Invited talk on integrating AI-literacy assessments and competency-based frameworks into undergraduate STEM education.